-All cash and equity bonus awards for the NEOs are made pursuant to our short-term incentive program (the "STIP"), using a pay-for-performance formulaic structure to align the interests of our executive management team with the interests of our stockholders which is structured as follows:
+All cash and equity bonus awards for the NEOs are made pursuant to our STIP, using a pay-for-performance structure to align the interests of our executive management team with the interests of our stockholders as follows:

-- Award determinations under the STIP are based on pre-defined quantitative and qualitative factors set by the Compensation Committee each year.
-Payouts may be adjusted as deemed appropriate by the Compensation Committee based on their assessment of overall Company and individual performance. - The payouts under the STIP are based on the Company achieving certain threshold, target and maximum levels of Normalized FFO, weighted 40%, and Normalized FFO per common stock equivalent, weighted 60%.
-Payouts may be adjusted at the sole discretion of the Compensation Committee based on qualitative objectives for Mr. Haddad, Mr. O'Hara, Ms. Hampton and Mr. Apperson, that are assessed at year-end.
-The Compensation Committee feels it is important to maintain the flexibility to adjust compensation when warranted based on the individual facts and circumstances, including the Company's capital markets activity. - Bonus awards under the STIP are paid partially in cash and partially in restricted shares of the Company's common stock, subject to additional time-vesting restrictions.
+- Award determinations under the STIP are based on quantitative and qualitative factors set by the Compensation Committee each year.
+The Compensation Committee retains the discretion to equitably adjust the quantitative metrics to account for one-time events, as deemed appropriate. - The payouts under the STIP are based on the Company achieving certain threshold, target and maximum levels of corporate and individual performance metrics. - Bonus awards under the STIP are paid partially in cash and partially in restricted shares of the Company's common stock, subject to additional time-vesting restrictions.
 The Compensation Committee believes that the vesting schedule promotes retention, encourages long-term performance to maximize the value of and dividends received on stock granted to NEOs, and further aligns the interests of our executive officers and stockholders.
 Further, we believe that this vesting period encourages our executive officers to focus on sustaining our long-term performance, thus minimizing the risk of our executive officers focusing on short-term gains at the expense of our long-term performance.
+In 2020, this vesting period was increased to three years to enhance our retention efforts and align with market practices.